 Protein intake is important on GLP-1 medications because appetite and portion size are reduced.
-When you eat less to support weight loss, you have fewer opportunities to get nutrients.
-Protein helps make smaller meals more purposeful and is often discussed for its role in everyday support, including helping preserve muscle mass during reduced intake.
+When eating less supports weight loss, there are fewer opportunities to get essential nutrients.

 Key Takeaways